anandcsingh/whisper-key/README.md

 #### Known Issues

 * Currently only the  FEE_PAYER account can issue credentials, this can be fixed as we go forward.
 For now set the FEE_PAYER to the Issuer's Private Key
+* Unable to parse signed transactions from the client at this time, verifying the data on the server was disabled, The signature is serialized by the Whisper UI and sent to the API but not used.

 ### Whisper Key Core NPM Package